StephanMusgrave/CV/README.md

 [unipop]        |[Instamaker]       |[Airport]
 ----------------|-------------------|---------------------------
 Final project at Makers Academy:  A Ruby on Rails app developed by a team in 2 weeks.  unipop is a website and mobile app that enables students to buy and sell things speedily.
 Unipop  is designed for a closed community such as a  university.
 Unipop is optimized for iPhone 5 and supports other mobile devices.
-See the code here [code for unipop]| A Ruby on Rails Instagram clone focussed on posting images with tags and geolocation.
-See the code here [code for instamaker] | Week 3 assignment at Makers Academy: A test driven OOP Ruby model of airports and planes using RSpec.
-See the code here [code for Airport]
+See the code here: [code for unipop]| A Ruby on Rails Instagram clone focused on posting images with tags and geolocation.
+See the code here: [code for instamaker] | Week 3 assignment at Makers Academy: A test driven OOP Ruby model of airports and control of plane movements using RSpec.
+See the code here: [code for Airport]

 ## Software development skills
 ### [Makers Academy]: 12 weeks intensive web development bootcamp: March - June 2014